9 best camera phones to buy in 2026

 The Xiaomi 17 Ultra boasts an exceptional quad-camera system featuring a 50 MP main sensor with a 1.0-inch-type sensor and Leica optics, a remarkable 200 MP periscope telephoto with 3.2-4.3x continuous optical zoom and mechanical zoom ring (on Leica edition), a 50 MP ultrawide sensor, and a TOF 3D depth sensor.
 It supports 8K video recording at 30 fps along with flexible 4K modes at 30, 60, and 120 fps, delivering cinematic clarity and smooth motion across diverse shooting scenarios.

-When compared with the OnePlus 15 – which offers 8K recording at 30 fps with 3.5x optical zoom and robust 4K options – and the Huawei Mate 80 Pro Max – which focuses on a quad-camera system with dual telephoto lenses (4x and 6.2x optical) but only 4K capture – the Xiaomi 17 Ultra stands out for its groundbreaking 200MP telephoto sensor with a unique mechanical zoom ring and advanced video features, including ultra-slow-motion at 1920fps, ideal for users seeking maximum creative flexibility and professional photography capabilities.
+When compared with the OnePlus 15 – which offers 8K recording at 30 fps with 3.5x optical zoom and robust 4K options – and the Huawei Pura 90 Pro Max – which features a massive 200MP telephoto sensor with 4x optical zoom and large 1/1.4" sensor size but focuses on 4K capture – the Xiaomi 17 Ultra stands out for its groundbreaking 200MP periscope telephoto sensor with a unique mechanical zoom ring, 3.2-4.3x continuous optical zoom, and advanced video features including ultra-slow-motion at 1920fps, ideal for users seeking maximum creative flexibility and professional photography capabilities.

 💿 Memory & Storage